navinthenapster/I.P-GeoWeather/README.md

 It will pinpoint your I.P. location  and use the data to extract systems geolocation and weather using ipapi and Weather API.

 # Prerequisties
-node
+1. node.
-Access to ipapi and api.weather.org in your network
+2. Access to ipapi and api.weather.org in your network.

 # How to use:
- Express Framework : TO execute the file , run this command in your terminal or command prompt.
+ * Express Framework : TO execute the file , run this command in your terminal or command prompt.

      npm run start